DavidASchonfeld/CommandLineTweetSearch/README.md

 ### IMPORTANT - Requirements
 In order to use this tool, you must have:
 <br />--"key" and "secret" values from your own Twitter Developer Account.
 Create an app inside your account to get specific values for your copy of getTweets.js
-<br />--Node.js and the node package "request" installed.
+<br />--Node.js and the node package "request" installed
 <br />

 ### My Decisions